-C13 Same fee: Х C13 Free:
+C13 Free:

 C13 Reduced:

 C13 Yes No

-C13 Can on-line application fee be waived for applicants with financial need?
-X
+C13 Can on-line application fee be

-C14 Application closing date
+waived for applicants with

+financial need?

+044 A 4! -1! -1-4- C14 ADDI ication closina aate

-214 Yes No
+C14 Yes No

-14 Does your institution have an application closing date? х
+C14 Does your institution have an

+application closing date?

-14 Application closing date (fall): 8/21
+C14 Application closing date (fall):

-14 Priority date: 0/21
+C14 Priority date:

-15 · · · · · · · · · · · · · · · · · · · Yes No

-Are first-time, first-year studer ts accented for ter ms other than X
+C15 Yes No C15 Are first-time first-year students accepted for terms other than

+C16 Notification to applicants of adn nission decision sent (fill in one only)

+C16 On a rolling basis beginning

+(date):

-c16 By (date): C16 Other:
+C16 By (date):

-AZ Danky nation for admitted ann ante (fill in one on ( )

-C17 Reply policy for admitted application (C17 Must reply by (date): y)

-17 No set date: Х

-17 Must reply by May 1 or within weeks if notified
+C16 Other: C17 C17 C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: Must reply by May 1 or within weeks if notified thereafter Other: Deadline for housing deposit (MM/DD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No

-thereafter 17 Other:

-C17 Deadline for housing deposit (MI M/DD): None

-Amount of housing deposit: \$200

-Refundable if student does not e nroll?

-Yes, in full

-Yes, in part X

-317 No Х

-218 Deferred admission

-:18 Yes No

-18 Does your institution allow stude admission? nts to postpone enro ollment after Х

-18 If yes, maximum period of postpo onement: 3 Years

-C19 Early admission of high school students

-C19 Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х

-C20 Common Application

-Question removed from CDS.

-(Initiated during 2006-2007 cycle)

-Early Decision and Early Action Plans C21 Early Decision

-Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date t c i F that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first- year (freshman) applicants for fall enrollment?
-If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date
+Deferred admission Vac No C18 C18 Does your institution allow students to postpone enrollment after admission?
+Yes No C18 If yes, maximum period of postponement: I C19 Early admission of high school students C19 Yes No C19 Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Common Application Question removed from CDS.
+Early Decision and Early Action Plans Early Decision (Initiated during 200 06-2007 cycle) C21 Yes No C21 Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+If "yes," please complete the following: - First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date l For the Fall 2011 entering class: Number of early decision applications received by your institution 1 Ī Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: Early action C22 Yes No

-C21 Other early decision plan notification date C21 C21 For the Fall 2017 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: C 22 C22 Early action Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
-Yes No X
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+C22 If "yes," please complete the following:

+C22 Early action closing date

+C22 Early action notification date

+C22 Is your early action plan a "restrictive" plan under which you limit stude nts from applying t o other early plans? ,

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restric tive" plan under wh nich you limit students from applying to other early plans?

-C22 Yes No C22
+C22 Yes No

+C22